irajwinder/Wanderlust/README.md

 - **Daily Journaling**: Create journal entries for each day or specific events during your trip.
 - **Text, Photos, and Geolocation**: Capture the essence of your experiences with text, photos, and geolocation data.
-- **Edit and Update**: Modify and update your journal entries as your trip unfolds.

 ### Photo Gallery